mak-azad/github_miner/README.md

 python repo_fetcher.py --language Python --stars 20 --forks 0 --last_commit 2010-01-01 --result_limit 2000
 ```

-You can run without any filter as the command below, then the script applies the above filters by default<br>
+You can run without any filter as the command below, then the script applies the above filters and no limit by default<br>
 `python repo_fetcher.py`

 ## 3. Run the commit analyzer on multi-node cluster using parallel ssh